MileHacker Logo

 Hours of Operation & Accessibility

-Public transport generally operates from approximately 5:00 AM to midnight or 1:00 AM.
+Public transport generally runs from approximately 5:00 AM to midnight or 1:00 AM.
 Trains run very frequently, notably at busy times (every 2-5 minutes on major lines).
 Newer stations and train cars are increasingly barrier-free, featuring elevators, escalators, and available toilets.
 Older stations may have limited accessibility.
 Most major stations have staff available to assist travelers with mobility needs.

 Operating Hours